Humanities Action Lab Presentation

 The space was one of open conversation where everyone attending could share their thoughts on any matter that was being discussed such as climate disaster, water quality, housing, air pollution, public infrastructure issues, etc. Throughout those few days, we spoke to other HAL members that shared a common interest in community activism and engaging in meaningful conversations about how we can work together to tackle these climate and environmental issues that most impact those who are the least responsible for them.

 It’s not every day that you get the chance to sit down, listen, and discuss with others who are working for something they believe in, work that is often unpaid and solely done for a contribution of good that seeks to undo the bad.
+This event has inspired me to continue expanding my own awareness of climate and social injustice by not limiting it to a local scale.
+With this in mind, I hope to learn from other projects involved in HAL and think about how some of their lessons can help me and my fellow students continue working on the changes that our island needs.

 By Bryan Ramos Romero